 Let’s look at that in more detail next

-Next let’s look at the cause and solution to the buffeting sound
+Next, let’s look at the cause and solution to the buffeting sound

 As mentioned previously, the design of the hardtop and freedom panels are rather flimsy and lack decent structural reinforcement.
-This is apparent when traveling at a certain speeds or when you hit a bump in the road, the roof begins to resonate.
+This is apparent when traveling at a certain speed or when you hit a bump in the road, the roof begins to resonate.
 The hardtop resonates the sound throughout the cabin because of the square cabin shape.
-You can add the optional headliner which help reduce resonation.
+You can add the optional headliner which helps reduce resonation.
 Like a sound dampener, it reduces vibrations

 Buffeting a well-known Jeep Wrangler phenomenon and if you pop on over to your local dealership to test drive a new Jeep, you’ll find the symptoms are similar to yours.

 A simple DIY fix to eradicate this buffeting is by wedging something to support the roof.
 Squeeze it between the roof and the overhead roll bar directly over the rear seats.
-This is the weakest, least support section of the hardtop and adding support to this section of the roof will make a massive difference.
+This is the weakest, least support section of the hardtop, and adding support to this section of the roof will make a massive difference.
 As an initial trial run, use a pool noodle or a few dense pillows.

 Next, let’s look at a few DIY fixes you can do

 You attempt any of the below DIY trouble-shooting techniques at your own risk.
-With that being said, many Jeep owners have successfully isolated their problem and solved them by using any of these methods.
+With that being said, many Jeep owners have successfully isolated their problems and solved them by using any of these methods.

 Water spray technique

-So, in order to successfully recreate this problem you need to create some sort of vacuum pressure inside the cabin.
+So, in order to successfully recreate this problem, you need to create some sort of vacuum pressure inside the cabin.
 Follow the below steps.

 |Step 1||Start by ensuring all doors and windows are properly shut|